theunissenlab/lab-documentation/NETWORK.md

 ## Setting up VPN access for a user

-Connect to *zebra* as user `ubuntu` and use a helper script to generate keys for a user
+Connect to *zebra* as user "ubuntu" and use a helper script to generate keys for a user

 ```
 ssh ubuntu@169.229.219.171